terkill/chef-stackdriver/README.md

 ## default

+* action - Install (:install) or install and ensure stackdriver_agent is the latest version (:upgrade).
+Default :upgrade.
 * repo_url - location of the package repository.
 * api_key - set the api key from your stackdriver account.
 * config_collectd - should stackdriver handle collectd.conf autogeneration.
 Default is true.